 - Northstar is a fantastic family resort.

-- There’s a ton of intermediate terrain – 60% of the slopes are designated intermediate areas.
+- There’s a ton of intermediate terrain – 60% of the slopes are designated intermediate areas and some of the advanced slopes are on the easier side of black.
 Advanced skiers looking to be challenged will probably be disappointed, though if staying here can easily do day trips to nearby Squaw Valley.

 - Most of the value-oriented accommodation is situated far enough from the base area to require a short but frequent shuttle bus ride.
 Other good budget accommodation options are in Truckee (10 minutes) or in one of the lakeside towns (15-plus minutes)

-Northstar California Resort would have to be one of the best options in the Lake Tahoe area for a high-quality family ski vacation.
-With terrain largely dedicated to intermediate skiers, it also features great beginner runs and the Backside area has some skiing for the more advanced.
+Northstar California Resort is one of the best options in the Lake Tahoe area for a high-quality family ski vacation.
+With terrain largely dedicated to intermediate skiers, it also has some great beginner runs and the Backside area has skiing for the more advanced.

 However, where Northstar really excels as a family destination is its newly developed village area.
 From the complimentary S’Mores to the huge ice-skating rink in the center of it all, kids will be kept happy here once ski school is over.
 Parents will also love the village for exploring the many bars (don’t miss Petra wine bar) and restaurants.
 There’s also some great shops, a movie theater, yoga studio and day spa.